 After leaving the fire service, Andrew worked for the Deputy Director of Health Protection for the Illinois Department of Public Health for two years.
 Andrew also served as a Health Policy Fellow in the United States Senate and as a Senior Advisor for the U.S. Department of Health and Human Services.

-Gary Runco is employed as the Pittsburgh Area Manager for Borton-Lawson, an engineering and architecture design firm.
+Gary Runco is a District Structure and Bridge Engineer with the Virginia Department of Transportation.
 He has 35 plus years of experience with an expertise in bridge inspection and analysis.
 He previously taught as an Adjunct Professor at the University of Pittsburgh and taught courses for the Federal Highway Administration in 26 states and Puerto Rico.
 Gary earned his Bachelor of Science in Civil Engineering from the University of Pittsburgh.

 Gary and his wife have four children.